hegde-atri/ros2-docker/docs/vscode.md

 Here select `/ros2`.

-Now allow VSCode some time as it installs it self in the container.
+Now allow VSCode some time as it installs itself in the container.

-When you see the new window appear, click open directory and choose `/home/student`
+When you see the new window appear, click open folder and choose `/home/student`

 Now you can just work in VSCode.